8 reasons to choose a gaming PC

 What is a gaming PC?

-Traditional desktops PCs with higher spec tech than you get in an average PC – enabling you to play demanding games.
+Traditional desktop PCs with a higher processing power than you get in an average PC – enabling you to play demanding games.

 With a gaming PC you can enjoy…

-- Smooth gameplay at 60 frames per second in Full HD with high-end NVIDIA GTX graphics
+- Smooth gameplay at 60 frames per second in Full HD with high-end NVIDIA GeForce GTX graphics

-- Run the most demanding games with Intel Core i5/i7 processor with 4 (quad) cores
+- Smooth running of the most demanding games with Intel Core i5/i7 processor with 4 (quad) cores

-- Push your PC to its limits without overheating with innovative cooling technology
+- Pushing your PC to its limits without overheating it, thanks to innovative cooling technology

 For a hands-down incredible gaming experience you cannot beat a gaming PC.
-The potential for playing the likes of Battlefield and Overwatch at 60 frames per second or higher is really something.
+The potential for playing the likes of Assassin’s Creed Origins and Overwatch at 60 frames per second or higher is really something.

 For the very best experience play games in 4K.
-You’ll need a 4K TV or monitor, while only the best graphics card – the NVIDIA GTX 980 Ti – will do.
-Grand Theft Auto V and Call of Duty: Advanced Warfare are among the 4K games available.
+You’ll need a 4K TV or monitor, while only the best graphics card – the Asus ROG Strix GeForce GTX 1080 Ti – will do.
+Wolfenstein II and Call of Duty: WWII – released on 3 November – are among the great 4K games available.

 Even for gaming PCs, the Oculus Rift and HTC Vive require some serious oomph.
 What do I need for VR gaming?